 A Holocaust memoir unlike any other: first-person accounts by nine family members, separated, disguised, and desperate to survive the Nazi occupation of Holland.

-Through more than fifty interwoven letters, diaries, documents, photographs, and interviews, Daphne Geismar presents the story of her parents, grandparents, aunts, and uncles during one of history’s most horrific chapters.
+Through interwoven letters, diaries, and interviews, Geismar presents the story of nine family members—her parents, grandparents, aunts, and uncles—in their own words, alongside photographs and artifacts.

 While timelines and notes provide context, we hear the voices of young Mirjam, sent by her parents to live with a family of strangers; Judith whose braids were cut to make her look less Jewish; Nathan, taken in and given false papers by a Dutch soldier.
 Ordinary people whose collective story is one of resilience and resistance, survival and compassion, a story that still resonates and challenges us today.